vinosbrr/source-code-python/README.md

 # source-code-python

-Repo in here hanyalah SC python
+Repo in here hanyalah SC python, experiments and assignments from school